Updated: Oct 14, 2022

 Effectively managing risk is essential to every business.
 To achieve this, companies will typically have several programs to address different sources of risk such as: asset integrity, damage prevention, injury reduction, process safety, corporate risk, and others.
 All of these programs inherently serve to reduce risk to business, people, assets, and the environment.

-However, each program may differ in how they think about about risk and how they should be addressed.
+However, each program may differ in how they think about about risk and how it should be addressed.
 This can lead to confusion when cross-functional teams are brought together to identify risk when changes are being considered.

 It is common during organizational changes to bring various groups together to assess any new risks arising from the proposed changes.
 Far too often, these discussions are not as productive as they could be because of the definition each group has for risk.
 For example to: